Ramer8/tvInteractiva/README.md

 # SMART TV APP

-This is the second Proyect of the Full Stack Development Bootcamp with Geekshubs Academy.
+This is the second Project of the Full Stack Development Bootcamp with Geekshubs Academy.
 Based only on HTML, CSS and JAVASCRIPT.

 <details>
   <summary>Content 📝</summary>
   <ol>
     <li><a href="#objetive-🎯 ">Objetive</a></li>
-    <li><a href="#about-a-proyect-🔎-🔎">About to the proyect</a></li>
+    <li><a href="#about-a-proyect-🔎-🔎">About a project</a></li>
     <li><a href="#deploy-🚀">Deploy</a></li>
     <li><a href="#stack">Stack</a></li>
     <li><a href="#local-installation">Installation</a></li>